maxharlow/tutorials/search-transform-and-clean-data-with-regular-expressions/README.md

 We are going to look at what and who Donald Trump has been tweeting about.
 Firstly we need some of his tweets -- to get them go to [his profile](https://twitter.com/realDonaldTrump).
 This page auto loads in his tweets as you scroll to the bottom, so go down to the bottom a few times so we have a good amount of tweets on the page.
 Now select everything by going Edit, then Select All.
 Then copy.
 This copies everything on the page, including the list of things trending across all of Twitter -- we will remove this in a moment.

-Create a new file in your code editor and paste in the contents.
+Create a new file in your text editor and paste in the contents.
 It will look a bit jumbled up, but it's still good enough for our purposes.
 The first thing we will need to do, however, is remove that trending list -- they should be fairly near the top.
 Find them in the text and remove them.

 Now, let's find all the hashtags he has used: